microsoft/spot-ros-wrapper/README.md

 Potential Issues:

-- Spot model is white and not oriented properly
+- Spot model RViz visualization is white and not oriented properly
-    - Solution: Ensure spot_ros_interface and robot_state_publisher node are running (the latter should have started by the launch file).
+    - Solution: Ensure spot_ros_interface and robot_state_publisher nodes are running (the latter should have started by the rvis_display.launch file).

 - The occupancy grid is not being displayed:
     - Solution: Ensure that RViz is set to display a Marker type msg (on the left-hand panel), and that it is subscribed to the `occupancy_grid` topic.